sharingexcess/food_rescue_app/README.md

 - There are currently 2 environments set up, **development** and **production**.
 - `.env` files are stored in `/environments`, and should be named `.env.[enviroment name]`.
+- **_`.env` FILES ARE NOT STORED IN THE GIT REPO._** This is an obviously huge security risk.
+The `/environments` directory and all `.env` files are already protected in the `.gitignore` file, but be sure not to share those files.
+You'll need to contact an admin to get any `.env` files you don't already have.
 - We use the scripts `npm run dev` and `npm run prod` to copy the correct `.env` file to `.env.local`, which will then be used to start the local development environment.

 ## Available Scripts